stuartlynne/racedb_qlmux/README-Linux-prep.md

     - black on white
     - 110x40

+- panel
+    - auto-hide on

 - power management
     - never shutdown when plugged in
+    - do nothing if lid shut
     - shutdown after 30 minutes if on battery
     - ask if shutdown button is pressed